emichael/dslabs/labs/lab1-clientserver/README.md

 carefully read the [top-level README](../../README.md).
 Make sure you understand the framework and the way the `Node` interface works before beginning.
 You may ignore the sub-Node feature for now, though; you will not need it until later labs.
-It may also helpful to read the instructions for all three parts before starting on part 1.
+It may also be helpful to read the instructions for all three parts before starting on part 1.

 The provided tests will exercise various aspects of your implementations, but